mit-ccc/twclient/docsrc/vignettes/sql-exports/user-info.rst

 We can also add counts of the number of friends [1]_ and followers a user has, as well as how many Twitter lists they've been placed on.
 Be aware, though that these numbers are current only as of when the data was fetched.
-In particular, they may not agree with :doc:`follow graph </vignettes/extracts/follow-graph>` data.
+In particular, they may not agree with:doc:`follow graph
+</vignettes/sql-exports/follow-graph>` data.

 .. code-block:: sql